AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/README.md

 Ubuntu22.04 is a supported platform for ROS2 Humble distribution.

-**Thus, for our Ubuntu22.04, we will install ROS2-Humble Hawkbill distribution in this repo.**
+### Thus, for our Ubuntu22.04, we will install ROS2-Humble Hawkbill distribution in this repo.

-# Notes
+# Notes :
 ## 1. Summary :

 Ubuntu18 -> ROS1 Melodic